DraftShift/StealthChanger/UserMods/RNGIllSkillz/IllFilamentRunout/README.md

 Install katapult and klipper as on any rp2040 board.
 Just note what gpio you're using for CAN Tx Rx I recommend connecting sensor Vin pint in to DC-DC converter, not to RP board.
 Note that SN65HVD230 uses 3.3 volts
+Use 16-21 pins to connect optical sensors to the board.
+You can use different pins, but youll have to edit config accordingly.

 Input radius for ptfe tube is 4mm, but output is for 5mm tube